cpoussot/insapack/README.md

 # Introduction

 This page accompany the three lectures and five labs given at INSA Toulouse.
+The repository contains three folders:

+- `+insapack`: gathers MATLAB routines for (i) signals generation and (ii) identification (in the Foewner Framework);
+- `documents`: provides the main refenerences used to build this course;
+- `lectures`: gathers the lecture supports.

 # The "insapack" MATLAB package

 The code (`+insapack` folder)  provided in this GitHub page is given for open education purpose.
-Its principal objective is to accompany the readers, and thus aims at being as educative as possible rather than industry-oriented.
+Its principal objective is to accompany the students, and thus aims at being as educative as possible rather than industry-oriented.
 Evolutions (numerical improvements) may come with time.
-Please, cite the reference above if used in your work and do not hesitate to contact us in case of bug of problem when using it.
-Below we present an example of use, then functions list are given.
+Please, cite the references suggested in the `documents` folde if used in your work and do not hesitate to contact me in case of bug of problem when using it.

 ## Dependencies